How to Improve Email Deliverability and Why It Matters to B2B Marketers and Sales Teams?

 Serious email deliverability issues with consistent big bounce rates or bad content/campaigns can trigger postmasters to reach out to your email service provider (ESP).
 Postmasters will dig deeper into the issues you are facing and make sure you aren’t going to cause any real damage.
 If they decide that you are causing too much damage, you could potentially be permanently tossed off your marketing automation platform.

 These catastrophes can be extremely hard to recover from, but it’s not impossible.
-If you have faced any of these common challenges with email deliverability, then it’s time to look at what you can do to improve it.
+If you have faced any of these common challenges with email deliverability, it’s time to look at what you can do to improve it.

 Email Deliverability Makes A Difference